kclandry/2600-Final-Markdown/Embedding and Formatting.md

 ```
 This is a link to [Google](https://www.google.com/ "Google's Homepage")

 If you want to link a page multiple times, it is typically easier to use a referenced link.
-Instead of placing the link in parentheses each time, place a number within square brackets.
+Instead of placing the link in parentheses each time, place something else within square brackets, directly after the first set of brackets.
 Elsewhere in the code, you will define that link.

 ```
 This is a link to [Google][1]